CybercentreCanada/assemblyline4_docs/docs/administration/user_management.md

 - Remove the user account entirely.
 - Enable or disable the user's access to Assemblyline.
-- Adjust the user's role settings as appropriate.
+- Adjust the user's role settings or classification as appropriate.
 - Set or modify the user's API usage quotas.
 - Change the user's password securely.